 Hiring key engineers and technical managers

-People and soft skills are a must since a CTO should build a strong team consisting of skilled developers, designers, DevOps and QA engineers, and competent decision-makers who can lead a team in the short term.
+A CTO needs strong people and soft skills to identify and attract skilled developers, designers, DevOps, QA engineers, and competent decision-makers who can lead a team in the short term.

-What is the Difference Between a CTO and CIO?
+What is the difference between a CTO and a CIO?

 CTO | CIO |